 Thank you for booking a Tropic Breeze holiday.
 We hope that you will enjoy a fantastic break and that the following notes & tips will help you to make the most of your holiday.
 If you have any questions or concerns, please don’t hesitate to contact us.

 Check your passport now.
-Your passport should be valid for a period of 6 months after your scheduled return.
+We recommend that your passport should be valid for a period of 6 months after your scheduled return.
 Remember that children now need their own passport.
-Passengers must carry a machine readable passport; those travelling on non-machine readable passports will not be accepted for entry into and transit through the Maldives.
+Passengers must carry a machine-readable passport; those travelling on non-machine-readable passports will not be accepted for entry into and transit through the Maldives.
 If you do not hold a full British passport it is essential that you check if you need a visa with the relevant consulate.

-Please check the attached confirmation invoice and remember to check your tickets as soon as they arrive.
+Please check your tickets as soon as they arrive.
 Contact us immediately in the unlikely event that there is a mistake.
 The surname and first initial or first name will be as advised on your booking form and must be the same as they appear on your passport.
-Also, check the departure time and airport terminal of all flights – occasionally this will vary from the confirmation invoice.
+Also check the departure time and airport terminal of all flights – occasionally this will vary from the confirmation invoice.